Where to See Big Cats in the Wild

 Where Can You See Tigers?

-GeoEx Difference: Ranthambore is a flagship national park, and can become somewhat crowded with Jeeps and 20-seater canter buses.
+GeoEx Difference: Ranthambore is a flagship national park and can become somewhat crowded with Jeeps and 20-seater canter buses.
 GeoEx guests always go on safari in private vehicles.
 Ask your trip planner about full-day and half-day passes in Ranthambore—these allow you to enter the multiple zones that regulate access in the park, and grant you more time to search for tigers, often in greater solitude.

 Snow Leopard

-Known as the “ghosts of the mountains” because they’re so elusive, snow leopards are shy and solitary creatures that inhabit some of earth’s highest reaches of a dozen mountainous countries across northern and central Asia, including Bhutan, Afghanistan, Mongolia, and India.
-These big cats seem almost mythical, preferring to live above the treelines up to 18,000 feet in elevation where their thick and spotted whitish-to-gray fur blends seamlessly with the snow-covered landscape, making them extremely difficult for their prey—as well as humans—to see.
+Known as the “ghosts of the mountains” because they’re so elusive, snow leopards are shy and solitary creatures that inhabit some of the earth’s highest reaches of a dozen mountainous countries across northern and central Asia, including Bhutan, Afghanistan, Mongolia, and India.
+These big cats seem almost mythical, preferring to live above the treelines up to 18,000 feet in elevation, where their thick and spotted whitish-to-gray fur blends seamlessly with the snow-covered landscape, making them extremely difficult for their prey—as well as humans—to see.
 The IUCN considers snow leopards to be a Vulnerable species due to various threats that include poaching, habitat loss, and the effects of climate change.
 It’s estimated that between 4,000 and 6,500 snow leopards remain in the world, with more than half of them living in China.

 Where Can You See Snow Leopards?